bluerobotics/ardusub-gitbook/operators-manual/failsafes.md

 #### Internal Temperature

 This is triggered when the internal temperature of the water tight enclosure (WTE) exceeds the threshold set by the *FS_TEMP_MAX* parameter.
-The failsafe is cleared immediately when the internal temperature is less than the treshold value.
+The failsafe is cleared immediately when the internal temperature is less than the threshold value.

 #### Ground Control Station HEARTBEAT